NovelSpkIdentify/NovelSpkIdentify.github.io/index.md

 <audio src="waves/张恨水小说.wav" controls="controls">wav</audio>

 ## Test Dataset
+Since there is no open-source multi-domain Chinese speaker identification dataset, we select 41 Chinese novel chapters and label them as our evaluation dataset.
 We provide two kinds of speaker indentification data, namely chapter text and speaker indentification test data, which can be downloaded in the link below:

 [chapter text](https://drive.google.com/file/d/1rRVCXCour8DBstN_FxVWR7ZmEsLSwSAi/view?usp=sharing)

 [speaker indentification test data](https://drive.google.com/file/d/1MuqeTzu89wmtNwH7i7CebQlp7cvl3OQv/view?usp=sharing)

 The speaker identification test data is the annotation data including 2296 pieces of data of 41 Chinese novel chapters.
+Since a character may have multiple appellations/aliases in the novel, we label two kinds of speaker names, namely primary speaker name and context speaker name.
+In fine-tuning models, we use context speaker name as label for evaluation and training.
 Each piece of data consists of the following seven parts:

 * dialogue id
 * book id